 The fortress wall around the town is a landmark itself which, at night-time is illuminated to reveal the shape of a lion sitting on the mountainside.

-From inside the old town, you can walk up to the top of the fortress (a pretty arduous but well worth the effort climb) to take in one of Montenegro’s most iconic views across the entire town and bay beyond.
+From inside the old town, you can walk up to the top of the fortress (a pretty tough but well worth the effort climb) to take in one of Montenegro’s most iconic views across the entire town and bay beyond.

 If there’s one thing we really recommend anyone visiting Kotor doing, it’s the walk right up to the top of the fortress.
 It starts at the back of the Old Town and follows a rocky staircase all the way up (the tourist information point at the entrance of the town will direct you to the start of the climb).